iamFez/aosbornePortfolio/README.md

 6.

 ## Who am I?
-I am experienced with managing both physical and virtual Linux and Windows environments, small to enterprise-level networks and
+IT Systems Management & Security graduate experienced with managing both physical and virtual Linux and Windows environments and small to enterprise-level networks.
+Though I have limited real world experience, I am passionate about the work I do and eager and willing to learn.

 ## What have I done so far?